-Point 8-9 (450m): Turn left on the track at the bottom of the valley.
+Point 8-9 (450m): Turn left on the track at the bottom of the valley (or to extend the walk nicely, walk up the hill ahead then down – left, east – to the visitor centre and river visible on the valley floor about 600m away).
 You are now heading towards Lullingstone Castle.
 Soon the track bears right (between the green of the 7th and tee of the 8th) and goes uphill.

 Point 9-10 (300m): Continue on the track downhill with a copse of trees on your right to Lullingstone Castle.

 Point 10-11 (600m): Turn left on the lane (a few cars use this lane to reach the apartments at the castle) and pass the World Garden wall, heading north.
-Contine for half a mile until you reach Lullingstone Roman villa.
-Cross the bridge over the Darent river by the Roman villa car park and walk past a farmhouse up to the A225.
-If you wish to get back to the pubs/cafe, ignore this turning and take the grey route on the map above by continuing on the road under the viaduct back to the village (this adds about 1 mile to the route).
+Continue for half a mile until you reach Lullingstone Roman villa.
+Cross the bridge over the Darent river by the Roman villa car park and walk up a track past a farmhouse up to the A225.
+(If you wish to get back to the pubs/cafe, ignore this turning and take the grey route on the map above by continuing on the road under the viaduct back to the village – this adds about 1 mile to the route).

 Point 11-1 (300m): Turn left on reaching the A225 and walk back along the grass verge, under the bridge to Eynsford station.
 Take care.